pacman-io/pacman-io-server/README.md

 # pacman-io-server
-The server for the Pacman.io game.
+The server for the Pacman.io game based on [netty-socketio](https://github.com/mrniko/netty-socketio).